kcsalerno/wing-span/README.md

 ### 4. High Level Requirement

-Briefly describe what each user role/authority can do.
-(These are user stories.)

 * Create a sightings (MEMBER, ADMIN).
 * Edit a sighting (MEMBER, ADMIN).
 * Delete a sighting attached to their profile (MEMBER).